FAQ

 Professor Carolyn Roberts is seeking permission from the Competition Appeal Tribunal to act as the class representative in these claims.
 If she is authorised to act as the class representative, Professor Roberts will conduct the proposed claims against the proposed defendants on behalf of all proposed class members (except for those who choose to opt out of the proposed claims).

 Professor Roberts will be responsible for making decisions as to the management of the proposed claims, including whether to accept any settlement offers that the proposed defendants may make.
-She has instructed a legal team from law firm Leigh Day to assist with the legal aspects of the proposed claims.
+She has instructed a legal team from law firm RPC to assist with the legal aspects of the proposed claims.

 Throughout the proceedings, Professor Roberts will be responsible for communicating with the class members and for issuing formal notices to class members about the claims.